 The 4.5 megalitre Retention Pond can be seen as visitors enter the College through the main gate.
 Stormwater is directed to the pond through a series of swales during winter.
 The water is then used to irrigate College ovals and gardens.

 Three tree lots, made up of a number of Eucalypt species, have been planted since the inception of Tatachilla Lutheran College.
 The school is not connected to a traditional sewerage system, and consequently all waste water is stored and treated on site.
 This treated water is then used to irrigate the two remaining woodlots.
-Rangers from Cleland Wildlife Park harvest the growing leaves from the Eucalypt plants as a food source for their koalas.
-Manna Gums, specifically chosen to support Cleland, are currently being propagated for the new tree lot to be planted in 2017.
+Rangers from Cleland Wildlife Park harvest the growing leaves from the Eucalypt Manna Gum tree lot as a food source for their koalas.

-Students in Year 5 have the opportunity to be involved in regular vegetable garden sessions where they participate in the annual garden cycle of planting, weeding and harvesting of a range of biodynamic produce.
+Students have the opportunity to be involved in vegetable garden sessions where they participate in the annual garden cycle of planting, weeding and harvesting of a range of biodynamic produce.
 A number of fruit trees are found in the Eco area of the College.

 There is also a weekly Garden Club where students are invited to share their lunch with other like- minded students while they assist in garden activities.